 f.
-Final Investigation Report:
+Final Investigation Report

-Upon timely receipt of the Parties' written responses, or after the ten (10) Day review period has lapsed with no written responses, the investigation ends.
+Upon timely receipt of the Parties' written responses, after any further inquiry deemed necessary by the TIXO following receipt of the Parties' written responses, or after the ten (10) Day review period has lapsed with no written responses, the investigation ends.
 The Investigator will complete the Final Investigation Report.
 The Final Investigation Report will contain summaries of all relevant information obtained throughout the course of the investigation and analysis of fact.

-The Final Investigation Report will be submitted to the Hearing Officer.
+The Title IX Coordinator or designee will submit the Final Investigation Report to the Hearing Officer.